Complete business analysis step by step process to select a company for investing. Example of Fine Organics – a company from the chemical sector

 Anything and everything that can help me understand the business.

-Now, let me share how I have analysed each point for Fine Organics that has helped me to analyse the business better.
+Now, let me share how I have analysed each point for Fine Organics, which has helped me to analyse the business better.

 Pricing Power of Business

 The company is one of the only manufacturers of oleochemicals.
-I recommend investing in unique businesses, and Fine Organics is one such company.
+Therefore, I recommend investing in unique businesses; Fine Organics is one such company.

 Because there are very few oleo-chemical manufacturers, the business has good pricing power.